 There are many ways to transition back into your life at Hampshire.
 You might have new interests and are looking for ways to use new skills.
 Here are a few ways to get involved and to integrate your study abroad experience into your life back home:

 There are several student groups with an international focus on campus and in the Five College community.
-Please visit Hampedia for more information about current student groups at Hampshire and how to get involved.
+Please visit Hampshire's Student Group Page for more information about current student groups at Hampshire and how to get involved.
 An extensive list of Five College student groups, including language groups, can be found here.
 Or consider forming your own student group to bring your global interests and passion to the Hampshire campus.
-Please feel free to contact the global education office (GEO) and/or campus leadership and sctivities (CLA) for support in this endeavor!
+Please feel free to contact the global education office (GEO) and/or campus leadership and activities (CLA) for support in this endeavor!

-You participated in a January/winter Field Course, so now consider a semester abroad.
+You participated in a January/winter field course, so now consider a semester abroad.
 You went overseas in Div II, but have you thought about going back in Div III?
 Study abroad, intern abroad, volunteer abroad, work abroad, research abroad, grad school abroad, international grants and fellowships…whatever and wherever your interests are, you can go abroad again.
-Check out Study Abroad and Domestic Options or come visit the GEO resource library.
+Check out Sample Programs by Area of Study or come visit the GEO resource library.

 You may share common international research interests with Hampshire and Five College faculty who may be looking for research or teaching assistants.
 They may be knowledgeable about specific internships or research grants in the field, or might need assistance planning next year's short-term field course or semester-length program abroad.